 Truth: All drugs cause harm but alcohol causes more deaths than all other illegal drugs combined.

-Myth 6: Drinking makes you cool.
+Myth 6: Drinking makes you adventurous and cool.

 Truth: Drinking too much alcohol can lead to people feeling sick or vomiting.
 It makes people less concerned about what they say or do.
 Both of these factors can lead to socially embarrassing situations and certainly do not make people “cool”.